SieGeL2k16/db_mysqli/README.md

 To use this class you have to met the following requirements:

 - PHP 5.x or 7.x with enabled "mysqli" extension.
-Tested with 5.6.18 and 7.0.4
+Tested with 5.6.29, 7.0.14 and 7.1.1

 - MySQL Database 4.x or newer.
-Tested with MySQL 5.6.29, 5.7.11 and MariaDB 5.5
+Tested with MySQL 5.6.35, 5.7.17 and MariaDB 5.5

 ## 3. INSTALLATION AND USAGE

-Copy the supplied mysqlidb_class.php to a directory of your choice, a good place would be the inc/ directory of your project.
-Also copy the file dbdefs.inc.php to the same directory you have copied the mysqlidb_class.php file.
+Copy the supplied db_mysqli.class.php to a directory of your choice, a good place would be the inc/ directory of your project.
+Also copy the file dbdefs.inc.php to the same directory you have copied the db_mysqli.class.php file.

 The file "dbdefs.inc.php" serves as the configuration file for the class.